openshift/origin/HACKING.md

 testing branches or error conditions inside packages (that's what unit tests do), but they should validate that important success and error paths work across layers (especially when errors are being converted from lower level errors).
-Integration tests should not be testing details of the intercomponent connections - API tests should not test that the JSON serialized to the wire is correctly converted back and forth (unit test responsibility), but they should test that those connections have the expected outcomes.
+Integration tests should not be testing details of the inter-component connections - API tests should not test that the JSON serialized to the wire is correctly converted back and forth (unit test responsibility), but they should test that those connections have the expected outcomes.
 The underlying goal of integration tests is to wire together the most important components in isolation.
 Integration tests should be as fast as possible in order